0m3g4xp/0m3g4xp/README.md

-- I’m @0m3g4xp, thats all lol
+- I’m Omegaxp, thats all lol